johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * This is your last opportunity to make sure your seed controls the addresses where you will be sending your IOTAs.
 * **If everything checks out then make a backup copy of the script `a-create-address.js` and keep is somewhere safe**.
 * Do not miss this opportunity to backup your seed - you will be very glad if you do and very sad if you do not.

-#### Transfer Your Addresses but not the Seeds To Your Online Computer.
-* If you are using two computers for this exercise then you must find a safe way to transfer your addresses to your online computer.
-* **Do not transfer your seeds to the online computer.
-Your seeds are secret.**
-* The [PrivateKeyVault](https://youtu.be/3MwJOj3t8cI) is built for the purpose of transfering selected documents between online and offline devices without exposing anything to other devices except for the document you intend to transfer.
-* If you are not using a PrivateKeyVault, then there are other secure methods to make the transfer.
-* If you are using only one computer for these exercizes then of course there is no need to transfer addresses.

 #### Make Addresses for Seed b
 * Ok, so you have five addresses which you can control with **seed a**